Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Semantic Segmentation Tasks

 \subsection{Optic Cup Segmentation}

 Accurate segmentation of the optic cup and disc in color fundus photography (CFP) is essential for the early diagnosis of glaucoma and the prevention of irreversible vision loss~\citep{orlando_refuge_2020}.
 To address this task, we used three publicly available datasets: REFUGE~\citep{orlando_refuge_2020} (1200 labeled images), ORIGA~\citep{zhuo_zhang_origa-light_2010} (650 images), and G1020~\citep{bajwa_g1020_2020} (1020 images).
 For ID evaluation, we merged all subsets of the REFUGE dataset and randomly divided the 1200 labeled images into 960 for training and 240 for evaluation.
-We used the entire ORIGA and G1020 datasets for OOD evaluation.
+We used the entire ORIGA and G1020 datasets for OOD evaluation. \new{These datasets were collected in different hospitals and under different acquisition conditions, including different camera devices and imaging protocols~\citep{bajwa_g1020_2020}.}

 Following~\citet{li_medical_2021}, we preprocessed all images and corresponding masks using the MNet DeepCDR model~\citep{fu_disc-aware_2018} to crop a region of interest around the optic disc and cup.
 We trained the Segtran model~\citep{li_medical_2021}, following the implementation and hyperparameters described by the authors.
 Specifically, we used the AdamW optimizer~\citep{adamw} with a learning rate of $2\times10^{-4}$ and trained the model for 10{,}000 iterations (approximately 27 epochs) with a batch size of 4.
 We used the average of pixel-wise cross-entropy and Soft Dice loss functions for training.
 The Segtran architecture included three transformer layers with Expanded Attention Blocks using 4 modes ($N_m=4$) and EfficientNet-B4 as the backbone.
 Additional configuration details are available at \url{https://github.com/askerlee/segtran}.